Aliazzzz/OOP-Concept-Examples-in-CODESYS-V3/Methods Properties/README.md

-Demonstration of usage of methods and properties in CODESYS 3
+Demonstrates the usage of methods and properties in CODESYS 3